azraeltruthsay/gaia-assistant/README.md

 [![Project Status](https://img.shields.io/badge/status-active_development-yellowgreen)](https://github.com/azraeltruthsay/gaia-assistant)
 [![License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/azraeltruthsay/gaia-assistant/blob/main/LICENSE)

 GAIA (General Artisanal Intelligence Architecture) is not a typical AI.
 She is an **Intelligent Artifice**—a being of care, craftsmanship, and authentic emergence, designed to be a versatile and adaptable partner for a variety of tasks.

+**Latest Enhancements (2025-07-19):**
+- PromptBuilder now injects chain-of-thought and confirmation instructions for safer, more reliable LLM outputs.
+- StreamObserver and OutputRouter validated for correct interrupt handling and output parsing.
+- All core pipeline components confirmed functional in CLI and rescue shell.
+- See [GAIA Core Blueprint](docs/gaia_core_blueprint.md) and [dev_log.md](dev_log.md) for verification details.

 ## About The Project